There is a war happening inside you.

 Mountain peak rising above the clouds: the observer perspective above the noise of daily life

-Chapter IIIWhat practices install the observer position?
+Chapter IVWhat practices install the observer position?

 Several practices install the observer position.
 Mindfulness meditation is the most studied.
 Sit daily.
 Notice thoughts arising.
 Do not chase them.
 Do not suppress them.
 Label them: "thinking" or "anxiety" or "planning."
 The labeling creates the distance that is the practice.
 Over weeks, the observer position becomes more accessible throughout the day, not just on the cushion.